-Retail sales fall in May as prices rise - BBC News
+Retail sales fall in May as prices rise

 Data released on Wednesday revealed that average earnings fell in real terms by 0.6% in April compared with same month last year.

-Inflation is currently at 2.9%, which is far above the Bank of England's 2% target.
+Inflation stands at 2.9% - far above the Bank of England's 2% target.
 The Bank is due to announce its latest interest rate decision at midday.

-While it is not expected to make any change to rates, investors will pour over the minutes from its latest meeting to glean its view on the current rate of inflation.
+While it is not expected to make any change to rates, investors will scrutinise the minutes from the most recent meeting of the Monetary Policy Committee for clues about inflation.

-Samuel Tombs, chief UK economist at Pantheon Macroeconomics, said: "Looking ahead, it's hard to see the trend in retail sales improving soon.

-"Retailers have not finished yet passing on higher import prices to consumers, wage growth looks set to remain depressed and banks are reporting that they intend to restrict the supply of unsecured credit."